lhehnke/lhehnke.github.io/_posts/2018-01-23-road-accidents-south-australia.md

 While browsing <a href="http://r-statistics.co/Top50-Ggplot2-Visualizations-MasterList-R-Code.html">this site</a>, I found both inspiration and sample codes for making some *#dataviz* magic happen.

-As a result, I decided to complement the previous plot with its more modern looking lollipop chart version.
+As a result, I decided to finish up this post by complementing the previous plot with its more modern looking lollipop chart version.

 ```r
 # Lollipop chart of number of casualties by crash type